 A pioneer of modern museology, Ward displayed artefacts in sympathetic historic settings.
-Dubbed “the man who collects houses” by the press, Ward amassed 30 salvaged historic buildings at the folk park, where he displayed his substantial collection of prehistoric, classical and medieval antiquities.
-Ward constructed a replica prehistoric village, making him an innovator of experimental archaeology and open air museums.
+Dubbed by the British press as “the Man who collects Houses”, he amassed 30 salvaged historic buildings at the Folk Park, in which he displayed his substantial collection of prehistoric, classical and medieval antiquities.
+Ward also constructed a replica prehistoric village, making him an innovator of experimental archaeology and open air museums.

-In 1978 it was decided to make the remaining collection available to the public and a Museum board was formed, appointing Michael Strong (M.A.
-Archaeology & Heritage) as director.
-A selection of the collection was displayed in a temporary building while funding was sought to build a permanent museum.
-With the securing of assistance from government and public sources, construction commenced in 1983.
-In June 1986 the Abbey Museum of Art and Archaeology was officially opened.
-In 1999 a small manuscript gallery was opened, named in honour of Professor Richard Stephens who served as Board chairman from 1993-2003.
+In 1978 the importance of making the remaining collection available to the public saw the formation of a Museum Board and the appointment of Michael Strong (M.A.
+Archaeology & Heritage) as Director.
+A small selection of Ward’s artefacts were displayed in a temporary building while funds were sought to build a permanent museum.
+Having secured assistance from government and public sources, particularly the Utah Foundation, construction commenced in 1983.
+In June 1986 the Abbey Museum of Art and Archaeology was officially opened by Sir Gordon Chalk.
+Then in 1999 a small manuscript gallery was added, named in honour of Professor Richard Stephens who served as Board chairman from 1993-2003.

-Not only has the breadth of its collections made the Abbey Museum unique in Australia, its public programs have provided entertainment and education to hundreds of thousands of visitors.
-From humble beginnings the Abbey Medieval Festival has grown to be a truly international event, attracting more than 37,000 visitors in 2012.
-The Museum’s education programs give students a unique chance to experience archaeology on recreated dig sites, explore the environmental heritage of the Moreton Bay Region or learn how to mummify their classmates, Egyptian style!
-The Museum also hosts temporary exhibitions, talks, themed family weeks and the very popular Regency event, Picnic at Pemberley.
+Not only has the breadth of the Abbey Museum collection made it unique in Australia, its public programs have provided entertainment and education to hundreds of thousands of visitors.
+From humble beginnings the Abbey Medieval Festival has grown to be a truly international event, attracting more than 30,000 visitors and participants in 2019.
+The Museum’s education programs give students a unique chance to experience hands-on archaeology on recreated sites, explore the rich environmental heritage of the Moreton Bay region or learn how to mummify their classmates, Egyptian style!
+The Museum also hosts talks, themed family weeks and the very popular Regency event, Picnic at Pemberley.

 Taking the past into the future

-The Abbey Museum is constantly developing new events and programs, researching and acquiring objects for display.
-Foremost of the Museum’s priorities is the establishment of a permanent art gallery adjoining the Museum.
-The greater Brisbane Museum collection boasts a magnificent collection of Old Master artworks from Medieval to Baroque periods which cannot currently be displayed due to space and conservation restraints.
+The Abbey Museum is regularly developing public programs, researching and acquiring objects for display.
+One of the Museum’s top priorities is the establishment of a permanent art gallery.
+The Abbey Museum boasts a magnificent collection of Old Master artworks from Medieval to Baroque periods which cannot currently be displayed due to space and conservation restraints.